Florence Price: Legacy and honors

 In 1964, the Chicago Public Schools opened Florence B. Price Elementary School (also known as Price Lit & Writing Elementary School) at 4351 South Drexel Boulevard in the North Kenwood neighborhood of Chicago, Illinois in her honor.
 Price Elementary's student body was predominately African-American.
 The school operated from 1964 until the school district decided to phase it out in 2011 due to poor academic performance, which ultimately led to its closing in 2013.
 The school housed a piano owned by Price.
 The school building currently houses a local church as of 2019.

 In February 2019, The University of Arkansas Honors College held a concert honoring Price.
 In October 2019, the International Florence Price Festival announced that its inaugural gathering celebrating Price's music and legacy would take place at the University of Maryland School of Music in August 2020.
 From January 4 to 8, 2021, Price was the BBC Radio 3's Composer of the Week.

 Following her death, much of her work was overshadowed as new musical styles emerged that fit the changing tastes of modern society.
 According to some critics, Florence Price’s Symphony in E minor, performed by the Chicago Symphony Orchestra in 1933, represented a pivotal moment in American classical music, breaking the race barrier for African American composers in major symphonic venues.
 Price’s achievement paved the way for greater representation, acceptance, and visibility of African American artistry within the classical music tradition, expanding opportunities for artists who had previously faced systemic exclusion from mainstream orchestras and concert halls.

 Some of her work was lost, but as more African-American and female composers gained attention for their works, so did Price.
 In 2001, the Women's Philharmonic created an album of some of her work.

 In 2011, pianist Karen Walwyn and The New Black Repertory Ensemble performed Price's Concerto in One Movement and Symphony in E minor.

 In February 2025, a crater on the planet Mercury was named in her honor.
+In that same month, pianist Michelle Cann and soprano Karen Slack won best classical solo vocal album at the 2025 Grammys for their recording Beyond The Years: Unpublished Songs Of Florence Price.

+On January 31, 2026, My Name is Florence, had its world premiere in St. Paul, Minnesota.
+A Minnesota Opera New Works Initiative production, it is a collaboration between librettist Harrison David Rivers and composer B.E.
+Boykin.
+It "presents vignettes from Price’s life that bring into focus the impact of family, legacy, and the transformative power of a seat at the piano."